Israela Adah Brill-Cass, Esq.

 I teach people how to stand up for themselves without knocking others down and to ask for what they need to succeed.

-As an experienced Ombud, I offer organizations a place for their members to share conference-related concerns confidentially, on-site at conferences so they feel supported and heard in a safe environment.
+As an experienced Ombud, I help companies and organizations offer their employees and members a confidential, independent and neutral place to address work-related conflict without the need to hire someone for that role long-term.
+I also provide organizations a a place for their members to share conference-related concerns confidentially, during conferences so that they feel supported and heard in real-time, in a safe environment.

-To learn more about Conference Ombudsing - contact me at firstname.lastname@example.org
+To learn more about Contract and Conference Ombudsing - contact me at firstname.lastname@example.org

 Conflict.
 There, I said it.
 Just the word makes a lot of us want to run and hide.
 The problem is that avoiding conflict only makes it worse.
 Conflict in and of itself isn't a bad thing.
 It's how we respond to it that determines whether it will be destructive - to our relationships, our work environments, or to ourselves and our own careers - or whether it can actually be productive and give us an opportunity for better understanding.